NoirConsolePT/NoirConsolePT/README.md

 I am a voice impressionist, but I am currently known for nothing, I'm also in too many fandom's that I've lost count, trust me it's crazy.

-<sub> I am also questioning if I am a system, and I'm getting that worked on with people IRL. </sub>
+<sub> I am a questioning system, and I'm getting that stuff worked on with people IRL. </sub>

 ## More information.